ByteNomad-spec/LM-Studio-Voice-Dialogue/README.md

 ## 🛠️ Installation

 ### 1. Install Git (If Not Already Installed)
+Before cloning the repository, press the `Win + R` keys simultaneously.
-Before cloning the repository, check if Git is installed by running:
+In the run dialog that appears, type `cmd` and press **Enter**, check if Git is installed by running:

 ```bash
 git --version